⭐️ Delving deeper into rigid packaging

 Types of Rigid Packaging

-The two different rigid box types are partial finish and full finish rigid boxes and rigid tube packaging.
+The two different rigid box types include partial finish and full finish rigid boxes.

 - Wrapped only to finish the inner edge of the boxes